What is Server Side Includes?

 <?php $variable=$_GET['var']; echo $variable; ?>

-So as the server reads the initial file and finds that it includes the PHP file we created it loads that.
+As the server reads the initial file and finds that it includes the PHP file we created it loads that.
 It then parses the code and now knows to “echo” or print the variable defined in the original file based on the SSI.
 The end result is the variable “hello world” is printed on the screen.

 If your SSI is successful you should see something similar to the screen shot below: